eventnetusa/eventnet/src/_posts/2017-08-23-exploring-versatility-of-event-trailers-part-2.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      ### How will we transform the 53' event trailer for your next mobile tour?
+      ### How will we transform our 53' event trailer for your next mobile tour?
       [Let's talk!](/contact/)
     single_image_block:
       single_image_path: